Urhobos Once Spoke Great

 “How?”

 “Plants have a language people can and should understand.
 You cannot swim if you do not understand the language of the river.
 Can you be a fisherman without understanding the language of fishes?
 You can only play Igede (drums) or Oghwere (flute) to produce music if you know their language.
 Farmers must know the language of rain and soil to produce harvest.
 That is what we call onairuo (technology or specialised skills).
-With guidance, discipline, and practice you can learn the language of plants it is not magic.”
+With guidance, discipline, and practice you can learn the language of plants it is not magic.
+Seek the knowledge and it will come back.”

 Bamon’s revealing gist intrigues me, but I say nothing.

 “Mọmẹ, we have seen our culture decline with the stagnation of our language.
 Multiple migrations are one of the problems causing it.
-Communities must endure for a long time under stable conditions for their languages to be strong.
+Communities must endure for a long time under stable conditions in the same place for their languages to be strong.
 That is the foundation of a strong culture.
-When the Urhobo civilisation began to evolve for the better and outshine its neighbours we had rivals, enemies.
+When the Urhobo civilisation began to evolve for the better and outshine its neighbours, we had rivals, enemies.
 For countless generations we were known as Ihuo’Esiri.
 We became named Ihuo’Eriwin by our enemies when our culture achieved ascendancy over all neighbouring ethnic groups.”

 “Ihuo’Eriwin, tufie! [spitting sputum].
 Why would anyone call us that?”

 “We rapidly evolved our language by expanding its vocabulary constantly, introducing new forms and figures of expression, and developed an elaborate taxonomy of things.
 As the language became richer, it gave us the ability to describe and explain things that were hitherto unapproachable within the prevailing culture.
-We started to gain systematic control over our environments and affairs.”
+We started to gain systematic control over our environments and affairs.
+We could look and build forward with courage.”

 “Like what?”